brisktest/brisk/README.md

 Examples include Github Actions, CircleCI, Bitbucket, AWS etc.

+These docs cover using the CLI as a client and include everything about configuring brisk.json, using the CLI and setting up your build.

+We refer you to these docs for using the brisk client, for setting up and running the backend this repo is the main source of documentation.

 # Brisk High Level Architecture

 Brisk consistes of a CLI program that talks to a an API and a dedicated supervisor (running in the cloud) which splits tests among many workers.